 Activities Supplies 3.
-Share Sisterhood N/A Game 1: Things in Common Tell girls if you like #1 then go to the right wall and if you like #2 go to the left wall.
-Encourage girls to think about the choices and not to just follow their friends.
-Older girl tip: A great way to engage older girls is to have them think up categories Examples Questions: Prefer sandals or sneakers?
+Share Sisterhood Game 1: Things in Common Tell troop if you like #1 then go to the right wall and if you like #2 go to the left wall.
+Encourage Girl Scouts to think about the choices and not to just follow their friends.
+N/A Older Girl Scout Tip: A great way to engage older Girl Scouts is to have them think up categories Examples Questions: Prefer sandals or sneakers?
 Prefer hot dog or burger?
 Prefer chocolate, vanilla or other ice cream?
 Has brother, sister or both?
 Cartoons or real people shows?
 Cats or dogs?
 Candy or chips?
 Summer, fall, spring or winter?
-Game 2: Act Out Favorite Thing To Do Each girls comes to the front and acts out something they like to do while everyone else tries to guess what it is.
-Once guessed ask other girls who like this activity to raise their hands.
+Game 2: Act Out Favorite Thing To Do Each Girl Scout comes to the front and acts out something they like to do while everyone else tries to guess what it is.
+Once guessed ask other Girl Scouts who like this activity to raise their hands.
 4. Leave A Place Better Than You Found It How can we leave a place better when we found it when camping?
-Eating in White Poster board and permanent markers a food court?
+Eating in a food court?
 Classroom?
 At Home?
-Public Restroom? markers What ideas do you have for leaving our meeting place even neater than we found it?
+Public Restroom?
+What ideas do you have for leaving our meeting place even neater than we found it?
 How can we make it better?
-Maybe wipe off the tables, not just take your belongings off of it.
-Sweep the floor.
-Next, using poster board, write a note signed by all the girls thanking the teacher for letting us use the classroom for our meetings.
+Maybe wipe off the tables, not just take your belongings off of it?
+Sweep the floor?
+Next, using poster board, write a note signed by members in your troop thanking the teacher for letting us use the classroom for our meetings.
 It's the Girl Scout way to care about the world around us - whether it's a room, a campground, or the world.
 Practice by leaving a place in your community better than you found it.
 Show worksheet to complete at home.
-Older girl tip: have them write the note on the poster board with their handwriting
+Older Girl Scout Tip: have Girl Scouts write the note on the poster board with their handwriting White Poster board and permanent markers